fieldgram/hay-description-specification/docs/field-test.md

 <details>
   <summary>More information</summary>

-  <p>Express bale weights, whether intended or as assessed, as an average across all bales offered for sale under this product definition.
+  Express bale weights, whether intended or as assessed, as an average across all bales offered for sale under this product definition.
 If lack of uniformity would make such an expression misleading, indicate as such using the value "Grower estimate--disparate bales" in the field [`bale_weight_assessment_method`]().

-  Systems implementing this standard may wish to validate this field for numerical input and reasonable magnitudes.</p>
+  Systems implementing this standard may wish to validate this field for numerical input and reasonable magnitudes.

 </details>

 ### Field [`bale_weight_units`]()